 Rio Cinema is a long-running independent cinema that also mixes arthouse and popular films.

 You can also visit the Cinema Museum for screenings of old and new movies.

-One of the best things to do in London when it rains is visit one of its covered markets.
+Some of the best things to do in London when it rains are… games!